marco-bernal/cs-prep/README.md

 DSA for interview prep.

 #### TODO:
-* Improve old versions by implementing Collections/Streams and enhanced for each loops whenever applies.
+* Check all algorithms and find out whether they can be improved, by implementing Collections/Streams, enhanced loops, improving time-space complexity or using/replacing data structures.
 * Group classes in the algorithms package based on the 6-8 patters to solve them:
     * Slide window, 2 pointers, subset and so on.
 * For all the algorithms: